LGBTQ history in Atlantic City, New Jersey: New York Avenue and Snake Alley

 was once known as a bustling mid-century and late 20th-century gay neighborhood and nightlife district.
 Gay venues like the Saratoga Club (now the site of Cardinal at 201 S. New York Ave), the Chez (now the site of Anchor Rock Club), the Rendezvous, the underground club Pukalani and the Chester Inn contributed to the culture and nightlife of the area, and a variety of breakfast spots, cafés and restaurants were frequented by the gay community.

 The area peaked with a large number of gay establishments in the 1970s, in the era between the legalization of serving "apparent homosexuals" in New Jersey drinking establishments by the New Jersey Supreme Court in the One Eleven Wines case (brought by, among others, the owners of AC gay bar Val's) and the beginning of the casino era in 1978.

 White middle-class tourism to the city had drastically declined between 1950 and 1970, allowing the gay community to flourish without harassment over tourism concerns.
+“The eleven years between the One Eleven Wines ruling and the arrival of casino gambling in 1978 represent what can only be described as Atlantic City’s Golden Age — queer edition.”
+During this period, “New York Avenue and the surrounding streets held over 30 gay bars and clubs, a dozen restaurants, six or more hotels, and clothing stores catering to LGBTQ+ visitors.”

 By the mid-to-early 1980s, however, the presence of the casinos, which tended to disincentivize a walkable city environment, had caused the teardown of many of the old establishments on New York Avenue.
 Land speculation in the hopes of casino buy-outs of parcels led to disinvestment in independent and small-scale rooming houses, restaurants and gay nightlife venues walkable to the beach.
 Many of the staff and performers on the gay scene moved to the better-paying casinos.
 The AIDS epidemic additionally decimated the community in the 1980s and early 1990s, and independent bars, clubs and rooming houses could not compete with the comped freebies at the casinos.